Newbie? Then an SQL foreign key may be foreign to you.

 Later, we’ll have examples.

+Let’s explore the primary key and foreign key in SQL in detail.
 What makes foreign keys a must-have to an SQL database?
 Let’s examine 4 points (here, the constraint syntax won’t matter).

 1. Avoid “Missing” Data